Baranikha, Chukotka Autonomous Okrug: Modern day

 The present-day settlement was founded in 1960 following the discovery of gold and tin in the region, and a mine named "Twenty-second Congress of the CPSU" was established.

 On 30 December 1971, an Aeroflot-owned Ilyushin-14 (CCCP-91570) crashed at the Baranikha airport.

 There is a radioisotope thermoelectric generator near the settlement.
-Access to this generator is unrestricted and in 2000 it was discovered that background radiation levels were found to be several times higher than the maximum prescribed norms.
+Access to this generator is unrestricted and in 2000 it was discovered that background radiation levels were found be several times higher than the maximum prescribed norms.
 However, due to financial difficulties caused by the isolation of this RTG, it has still not been dismantled and evacuated.

-The mines were declared unprofitable and that there was no possibility of developing any other form of economy in 1999 and the settlement was closed along with a number of others in Chukotka.
+The mines were declared unprofitable and there was no possibility of developing any other form of economy in 1999 and the settlement was closed along with a number of others in Chukotka.
 The Russian government guaranteed funds to transport non-working pensioners and the unemployed in liquidated settlements including Baranikha from Chukotka to other parts of Russia.
 The Ministry of railways was obliged to lease containers for the transportation of the migrants' goods to the Chukotkan administration and ensure that they were delivered to the various settlements.
-However, reality was somewhat different and the logistics of the operation created significant difficulties for many of those people remaining in Baranikha following its closure as reported in a local newspaper:
+However, the reality was somewhat different and the logistics of the operation created significant difficulties for many of those people remaining in Baranikha following its closure as reported in a local newspaper: